 It usually comes down to a house versus condo debate for most home buyers, as those two types of properties tend to have the most enticing features out of most of the real estate listings on the market.
 A house is for an owner that loves having control over everything such as paying the bills or making repairs and renovations whenever they want, as well living in a private structure with no other tenants to share anything with.

 The condo lifestyle is more for individuals that don't want to have to worry about taking care of the day-to-day responsibilities that come with owning a home and would rather have that all taken care for them.
-Agents from Central Toronto real estate tell us that living in a condo also means having access to a number of amazing amenities such as indoor gyms, swimming pools, rooftop terraces or gaming rooms.
+Agents from a neighbourhood real estate office tell us that living in a condo also means having access to a number of amazing amenities such as indoor gyms, swimming pools, rooftop terraces or gaming rooms.
 It's nice knowing that coming home to your condo after a long day means being able to lounge about on the rooftop or cook some burgers on the BBQ patio.

 In a lot of condo buildings the only drawback to certain amenities like the ones we mentioned above is that they are shared amenities.
 That means you might not always have access to the rooftop terrace in your building at all hours of the day and have to share it with the other owners in your building.
 That's doesn't seem to be too much of a problem for most condo owners though, as there is always a system in place that allows for special bookings if you know you need a certain amenity at a specific date and time.